 Students graduate from the program with broad knowledge of the intellectual history of media studies as an important interdisciplinary field of research--its origins; its perennial questions and controversies; its evolution in response to technological, political, economic and cultural change; the full range of methods it employs, both humanistic and social scientific – and a demonstrated capacity to design and execute original and socially significant research about media and their historical and contemporary power and importance.
 The program strives to produce graduates who demonstrate intellectual leadership, nationally and internationally, in the area(s) of research specialization they choose and/or pioneer, and an interest in and aptitude for generating public awareness and conversation about their scholarship.
 An important part of doctoral students’ education is their participation in the department’s research and teaching missions through their assignments as research assistants, teaching assistants and instructors.

 Students take a minimum of 72 hours to complete their degrees, although they may take additional course work if there is a justified need.
 Students are expected to complete their course work and defend their dissertations in 4–5 years.
 Students may take up to 15 credit hours of course work outside the Department of Media Studies, through a required Outside Emphasis (9 hours), which complements the student’s plan of study, and through Advanced Methods in Media Research and Practice, (6 hours), which may include relevant courses offered either inside or outside of the department.

 In general, course offerings toward the PhD in media studies emphasize the following cross-cutting themes that are treated throughout our curriculum:

-Students are expected to complete the program and defend the dissertation in four years.
+Students are expected to complete the program and defend the dissertation in four-five years.

 Completed domestic applications must be received by the program no later than Jan.
 10 prior to the fall semester for which entrance is sought.
 International applications should be submitted by Dec.
 1. Late applications may be considered under special circumstances.